jinghuazhao/PW-pipeline/README.md

 Several flags are notable:

-* `collection_only.` The flag enforces use of all available software outputs to generate a final Excel file.
+* `collection_only.` If setting to 1, it enforces use of all available software outputs to generate a final Excel file.
 * `mp.` If setting to 1 it will regenerate multiple precision P and -log10(P) values from z, which is necessary when |z| is very large and P=0, -log10(P)=infinity.
 * `min_gs_size.` By default, the mininum number of genes contained in a pathway is five rather than 10 in order to be consistent with other software and